Page views in 2024 to date: 16

-22 December 2010 - Case of the Week #193
+22 December 2010 - Case #193

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

-Thanks to Dr. Mandolin Ziadie, Children's Medical Center of Dallas, Texas (USA) for contributing this case, with assistance from Drs.
-Barbara Hoffman and Lei Duan, University of Texas Southwestern Medical Center.
+Thanks to Dr. Mandolin Ziadie, Children's Medical Center of Dallas, Texas (USA) for contributing this case, with assistance from Dr. Barbara Hoffman and Dr. Lei Duan, University of Texas Southwestern Medical Center.
 This case was revised in July 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.

 Website news: